 Common Consumer Scams

-Almost all money fraud starts with contact from a stranger.
-Protect yourself, never send money to someone you don't know.
+Almost all money fraud starts with contact with a stranger.
+Protect yourself, never send money to someone you don’t know.

-- Federal statute prohibits mailing lottery tickets, advertisements, or payments to purch.1se tickets in a foreign lottery.
+- Federal statute prohibits mailing lottery tickets, advertisements, or payments to purchase tickets in a foreign lottery.

 - Be leery if you do not remember entering ii lottery or sweepstakes.

 - Beware of lotteries or sweepstakes that chance ii fee prior to delivering your prize.

 - Be wary of demands to send additional money as a requirement to be eligible for future winnings.

 - Did you receive an e-mail or letter about getting a loan?
 Were you asked to send money for loan fees, taxes, service fees, advance payments, or any other reason?
 This is a scam.
 Do not send money to a loan company to obtain a loan.
 If the money is wired and received or money order/prepaid card sent and cashed they cannot be recovered.
 You will be at a loss for the money you have sent.